India to upgrade road and cross-border rail links with Nepal

-NEW DELHI (AP) — India has pledged to upgrade road and cross-border rail links with Nepal and develop inland waterways to provide sea connectivity to the landlocked Himalayan nation.
+NEW DELHI (AP) — India pledged Saturday to upgrade road and cross-border rail links with Nepal and develop inland waterways to provide sea connectivity to the landlocked Himalayan nation.

-Prime Minister Narendra Modi said Saturday that India would also help Nepal in the field of agriculture through organic farming, soil testing and education in farming.
+Prime Minister Narendra Modi said India would also help Nepal in the field of agriculture through organic farming, soil testing and education in farming.

+Modi also said both sides would like to jointly start a new rail link connecting Kathmandu, Nepal’s capital, with India.

 Khadga Prasad Oli, who recently took over as Nepal’s prime minister, is on a three-day visit to India.
 He promised to build a strong edifice of trust with his much larger neighbor.